chrispader/EyeMind/README.md

 - **Clicks on the different elements of the simulator**

     - The "eventSource" in the log file is "ClickStream"
-    - Button to toggle the simulation: _clickedElement attribute value in the log_: ['<file name.bpmn>', 'bts-toggle-simulation']
+    - Button to toggle the simulation: _clickedElement attribute value in the log_: bts-toggle-simulation
-    - Button to play/pause the simulation: _clickedElement attribute value in the log_: ['<file name.bpmn>', 'Play/Pause Simulation']
+    - Button to play/pause the simulation: _clickedElement attribute value in the log_: Play/Pause Simulation
-    - Button to reset the simulation:  _clickedElement attribute value in the log_: ['<file name.bpmn>', 'Reset Simulation']
+    - Button to reset the simulation:  _clickedElement attribute value in the log_: Reset Simulation
-    - Button to toggle the simulation log: _clickedElement attribute value in the log_: ['<file name.bpmn>', 'Toggle Simulation Log']
+    - Button to toggle the simulation log: _clickedElement attribute value in the log_: Toggle Simulation Log
     - Buttons to set the animation speed: _clickedElement attribute values in the log_:
-      - ['<file name.bpmn>', 'Set animation speed = Slow', '0.5']
+        - bts-speed-button-Set animation speed = Slow
-      - ['<file name.bpmn>', 'Set animation speed = Normal', '1']
+        - bts-speed-button-Set animation speed = Normal
-      - ['<file name.bpmn>', 'Set animation speed = Fast', '2']
+        - bts-speed-button-Set animation speed = Fast
-    - Buttons to trigger an event in the model: _clickedElement attribute values in the log_: ['<file name.bpmn>', 'Trigger Event', '<event-name>']
+    - Buttons to trigger an event in the model: _clickedElement attribute values in the log_: Trigger Event - <event-id>
-    - Buttons to Add a pause point in the model: _clickedElement attribute values in the log_: ['<file name.bpmn>', 'Add pause point', '<activity-id>']
+    - Buttons to Add a pause point in the model: _clickedElement attribute values in the log_: Add pause point - <activity-id>
-    - Buttons to set sequence flow:  _clickedElement attribute values in the log_: ['<file name.bpmn>', 'Set Sequence Flow', '<gateway-id>']
+    - Buttons to set sequence flow:  _clickedElement attribute values in the log_: Set Sequence Flow - <gateway-id>
-    - Buttons to close the simulation log:  _clickedElement attribute values in the log_: ['<file name.bpmn>', 'bts-simulation-log-close']
+    - Buttons to close the simulation log:  _clickedElement attribute values in the log_: bts-simulation-log-close

 - **Simulation log showing all the executed events**